Apple earnings boom for first quarter

 Apple earnings from iPhone up over 100 percent

 From this recent post on Marketwatch, the first quarter Apple earnings were substantial.
 The iPhone drove sales through the roof, selling over eight million iPhones when they were expecting to only sell seven million.
 Apple enjoyed a 130 percent sales increase on the iPhone from a year ago.
 Since so many people are willing to plunk down money now on one of the most popular technological phenomenons of the last decade, it’s no wonder that Apple should be raking in the cash.
 They have become a true success story not once, but twice, as apparently they make some vastly superior products.

 The report of Apple earnings also included some heavy sales for Mac computers as well.
 Nearly three million Macs were purchased over the quarter, showing a sales increase for their computer brand of about 40 percent.
 Apple managed to also sell over 10 million iPods, though the sales for the ubiquitous portable media player were actually slightly down.
 However, the decrease was in units, rather than revenue (iPod sales revenue was actually up about 12 percent.)
 The iPod touch has been quite the popular item as well.

 What about the iPad?

 No official sales figures were given by Marketwatch, but CNN reports that Steve Jobs had told a conference that Apple had sold around 450,000 units for the basic unit alone.
 The Cadillac model of iPad, set to come out soon, may have access to the AT&T 3G network, instead of the current model’s use of WiFi only.
-That will probably send Apply stock through the roof, though they don’t really need the help – according to the Marketwatch piece, Apple stock was trading at almost $260 a share.
+That will probably send Get started stock through the roof, though they don’t really need the help – according to the Marketwatch piece, Apple stock was trading at almost $260 a share.